marancibia/marancibia.github.io/oml4py-adb/provision-adb-oml/provision-adb-oml.md

-# Get started with Oracle Cloud Free Tier Setup
+# Provision an Autonomous Database in Oracle Cloud

 ## Introduction

-This lab walks you through the steps to set up your Oracle Cloud Free Tier environment that includes provisioning an Oracle Autonomous Database, and signing into Oracle Machine Learning user interface.
+This lab walks you through the steps to provision an Autonomous Database in your Oracle Cloud account, whether it is a Free Tier one or a Paid one.
+You will also create an OML-enabled user and sign into Oracle Machine Learning user interface.

 Estimated Time: 15 minutes